-The host functions defined in env.rs are functions callable from within the WASM Guest environment.
+The host functions defined in env.json are functions callable from within the Wasm Guest environment.
 These need to be available to contracts to call, in some form, ideally wrapped so that contracts have a nicer interface.

 Host functions have friendly names in the file above, such as

-get_ledger_version, however in the WASM they are only importable via short
+get_ledger_version, however in the Wasm they are only importable via short names, such as

 All the types in soroban-sdk should be supported.
 Notably: